dmkelly848/dmkelly848/README.md

 -continent_mapping.csv:

--event_descriptions.csv: Custom descriptions for each track and field event, from https://www.momsteam.com/sports/track-and-field-events
+-event_descriptions.csv: Custom descriptions for each track and field event, generated off of https://www.momsteam.com/sports/track-and-field-events
--event_descriptions.xlsx: Excel document used to modify descriptions, which are then saved and pulled as a csv (above)
+-event_descriptions.xlsx: Excel document used to modify descriptions, which are then saved and pulled as a csv (above), also from source above

 -hosts.csv: Contains Summer Olympic Years and hosts for globe vis (created manually using main dataset and wikipedia)

--records.csv: Contains all record marks, made using Python with main kaggle dataset
+-records.csv: Contains all record-setting marks, made using Python with main kaggle dataset

 ### img

--icons: a folder with icons representing each of the events in our dataset, from:
+-icons: a folder with icons representing each of the events in our dataset, edited from: https://www.vectorstock.com/royalty-free-vector/sport-pictograph-icon-set-02-track-and-field-vector-1000098

--other images used elsewhere in our project
+-other images used elsewhere in our project, courtesy of Google Image search

+-jpeg images of our team

-## full-page
+## fullPage.js-master

+Courtesy of fullpage, to provide template for webpage

 ### js